CubicERP/cubicerp-client-etl/README.txt

-The OpenERP ETL Client Library is a Python library to extract transform and load dato from any data source to OpenERP Server in an user-friendly way.
-To use this library you need install etl community module on a OpenERP instance.
+The OpenERP ETL Client Library is a Python library to extract transform and load dato from any data source to Cubic ERP Server in an user-friendly way.
+To use this library you need install etl community module on a Cubic ERP or OpenERP instance.

 The OpenERP ETL Client Library is officially supported by Cubic ERP S.A.C.